splunk-soar-connectors/awsdynamodb/README.md

 **Global Secondary Index**

-A partition key is required to create a global secondary index(GSI) while a sort key is optional.All other parameters for Global Secondary Indexes remain the same as those for Local Secondary Indexes;
+A partition key is required to create a global secondary index(GSI) while a sort key is optional.
-however partition key name and partition key name datatype are additional required parameters.
+All other parameters for Global Secondary Indexes remain the same as those for Local Secondary Indexes; however partition key name and partition key name datatype are additional required parameters.
 Whereas sort key name and sort key datatype are optional parameters.
 The provisional read and write capacity units are the same as the original table (can only create 20 GSI at max).

 -   Key name: **partition_key_name**